Often referred to as compulsive overeating, overeating is food dependence that helps to meet any associated needs:

 By the time the gorge is complete, the person feels a sense of shock.
 It seems wild, irrational, and surprisingly disturbing.
 In any case, the next day, that same pattern can come back.
 The type of food begins to communicate, and after that the psyche dominates.

 About 15% of people who try to be self-sufficient or with the help of business resources have a compulsive overeating disorder, according to Brain science Today, so no doubt a small amount of junk food makes up the majority of the minority.
 In any case, should it not be said that some people eat fewer calories?
 Where do they come from?
 Experts are not entirely sure.
 It is thought that family ancestors and genetics play a role, as well-built people will have close relatives who do the same.
-However, further testing is needed before experts can come up with an authoritative mark on the matter.
+However, further testing is needed before experts can come up with an authoritative mark on the matter of compulsive overeating.

 8 Common Symptoms of Food Addiction